AiFlexBD/freeimage/README.md

 ## 🤖 AI Integration

-The AI generator is configured to use Gemini API.
-To enable:
+The AI generator uses Gemini 2.5 Flash Image Preview for image generation:

 1. Get a Gemini API key from [Google AI Studio](https://makersuite.google.com/)
 2. Add it to your `.env.local`: